 Moving expenses: Sigh, you can’t avoid them, but you can reduce them!

 The costs incurred from moving can cause lots of stress.
-But, with the right the right knowledge and tools to tackle your moving expenses head-on, you can save hundreds—if not thousands of dollars.
+But, with the right knowledge and tools to tackle your moving expenses head-on, you can save hundreds—if not thousands of dollars.
 So, what are you going to do with all of that money you saved?

 Maybe throw a housewarming party for all of your neighbors to celebrate how cost-efficient your move was.